byishimo1234-glitch/alu-shell/processes_and_signals/README.md

-File that Write a Bash script that displays:
+File that Write a Bash script that kills the process 7-highlander

-To infinity and beyond indefinitely
-With a sleep 2 in between each iteration
-I am invincible!!! when receiving a SIGTERM signal